dqdang/grover-algorithm/README.md

 Run:		java Driver

 Input:		numQubits - the number of qubits passing in the top wire.
 		value - the special value to be found.

-Output:         The probability of finding the value.
+Output:         The probability of finding the passed in value.

 Notes: